12 Dos & Don'ts You Need To Know To Reuse Content For Marketing

 While there's nothing wrong with trying out new platforms (and in fact, it's a key distribution technique), save those for last.
 Get your content distributed out to the big 4 (Facebook, Instagram, LinkedIn, Pinterest), first.
 You are more likely to get traction right away, there.

-Once you’ve covered all the primary bases, then you can experiment with something new and fun to discover if you have an audience waiting there to find you.
+Once you've covered all the primary bases and feel comfortable with your process, you can start experimenting with something new and fun to discover if you have an audience waiting there to find you.

 #4.
 Don't Skip Your Branding